 Depending on the type of visa, the length of time you will be allowed to stay in the U.S. is completely different.
 If you are studying in the US on an F1 visa, the maximum time you can stay is 60 days, while for M1 and J1 it is only 30 days.
 To have the opportunity to settle down permanently after graduating from studying in the US, you can refer to the following ways:

-Work visa: There are many different types of visas, and the length of stay is also different, but this method is not easy for new graduates because you need to be guaranteed by a company.
+Work visa: There are many different types of visas and the length of stay is also different, but this method is not easy for new graduates because you need to be guaranteed by a company.

-EW or EB5 investment program: This may be the easiest way for international students; you can easily get a green card, but it will cost a lot of money, and the prerequisite is that you need to make sure you can put down an investment equivalent to $500,000 (after which this amount will be refunded).
+EW or EB5 investment program: This may be the easiest way for international students, you can easily get a green card, but it will cost a lot of money and the prerequisite is that you need to make sure you can put down an investment equivalent to $500,000 (after which this amount will be refunded).

 To be able to study in the US, you can refer to the experiences of alumni who are advised by IDP to study in the US as follows:

-Student visa interview experience: You can refer to and outline frequently asked questions when going to the interview, which can be found here.
-You should answer briefly, accurately, and correctly on the record to feel more trusted by the consulate.
+here.
+You should answer briefly, accurately, and correctly on the record to feel more trusted by the Consulate.
 In addition, you should prepare a detailed study plan to convince the interviewer.
-In particular, you should be mentally prepared to be as comfortable and confident as possible.
+And in particular, you should be mentally prepared to be as comfortable and confident as possible.

 In addition to the above sharing, you can refer to 8 experiences of studying in the US from international students to be able to have a more objective view of the reality of life in the US from those who came before you.

-College of Southern Nevada: $11,340/semester
+College of Southern Nevada: $11,340/ 1 semester

-California State University, Fresno: $33,614/year.
+California State University, Fresno: $33,614 USD/year.

-Arkansas State University: $ 12,744 USD/year
+Arkansas State University: $12,744USD/year

 University of Cincinnati: $30,010 / year

-Central Michigan University: $19,200/year
+Central Michigan University: $19,200/ year

-Southern Arkansas University: $15,010/year
+Southern Arkansas University: $15,010/ year

 California